 The Directive contains measures, including the protection of the complainants, to help weaker suppliers exercise their rights.
 They can choose to which enforcement authority they want to file a complaint: their national authority or the authority of the EU country, where the buyer is located.

 The European Commission’s efforts to strengthen farmers’ position in the food supply chain draws on the work of the Agricultural markets task force.

 This group of 12 high-level experts on the food supply chain under the chairmanship of Cees Veerman met between January and November 2016 to discuss a wide range of issues affecting agricultural markets and, in particular, the role of farmers.
 A final report was issued on enhancing the position of farmers in the supply chain.

-Other European Commission initiatives designed to improve the functioning of the food supply chain include the high level forum on the better functioning of the food supply chain established in 2010, and the voluntary supply chain initiative it helped launch.
+Other European Commission initiatives designed to improve the functioning of the food supply chain include the high level forum on the better functioning of the food supply chain established in 2010.